lkinch/VWS-Open-Source/README.md

 docker-compose up
 ```

-Then visit localhost:3113 in the browser to see the webpage.
+Then visit localhost:3001 in the browser to see the main webpage.
+Visit localhost to see the forum.

 ## 5.0 API